Floowki/densenet_tissues_segmentation/README.md

-# Automatic segmentation of tissues on WSIs
+#🎯 Automatic segmentation of tissues on WSIs

-# Sparse annotation scenario
+# Sparse manual annotations scenario

 # Approach on H&E tiles from ccRCC